satoshinm/WebSandboxMC/README.md

 * `allow_chatting` (true): allow web users to send chat messages to the server
 * `see_chat` (true): allow web users to receive chat messages from the server
 * `see_players` (true): allow web users to see other player positions
+* `blocks_to_web`: map of Bukkit material names to NetCraft web client IDs -- you can add additional block types here if they don't show up correctly

 Newer versions of NetCraft can be installed without upgrading the plugin, or the main page customized, by placing the saving files in the plugin's data directory: craft.html (main page), craft.js, craft.html.mem.